Skip to main content

 (3) Gravity.

-The gravity of effect of the violation shall be determined by consideration of the individual or cumulative possibility of harm to the public health or the environment caused by a violation or violations.
-Gravity of effect shall be classified as high, medium or low.
-The existence of one or more factors determined to be high level shall result in the gravity of effect considered to be of high level.
-Lacking any factor determined to be of high level, the existence of one or more factors of medium level shall result in the gravity of effect to be considered to be of medium level.
-Lacking any factor of high or medium level shall result in the gravity being of low level:
+The gravity of effect of the violation will be determined by consideration of the individual or cumulative possibility of harm to the public health or the environment caused by a violation or violations.
+Gravity of effect will be classified as high, medium or low.
+The existence of one or more factors determined to be high level will result in the gravity of effect considered to be of high level.
+Lacking any factor determined to be of high level, the existence of one or more factors of medium level will result in the gravity of effect to be considered of medium level.
+Lacking any factor of high or medium level will result in the gravity being of low level:

 (a) Gravity of effect high level: